-This section outlines landscaping and rehabilitation requirements for works proposed in CH's regulated areas, such as floodplains, watercourses, valleys, wetlands and lands adjacent to wetlands.
+This section outlines landscaping and rehabilitation requirements for works proposed in CH's regulated areas, such as floodplains, watercourses, valleys, wetlands and regulated lands adjacent to these features.
 Additional project specific guidance is provided in Section 3.

-Landscaping and rehabilitation are required when alteration or rehabilitation works are proposed within a regulated area.
-Landscaping and rehabilitation plans may be a component of an overall CH permit.
+Landscaping and rehabilitation are required when development or alterations to floodplains or watercourses are proposed within a regulated area to mitigate risks associated with natural hazards.
+Landscaping and Rehabilitation Plans may be a component of an overall CH permit.
 Applicants are encouraged to consult with CH staff prior to submitting a plan.